Tornadoes

 If you're outdoors:

-• if you can't get inside, lie flat in a ditch or depression and cover your head with your hands
+- if you can't get inside, lie flat in a low-lying area such as a ditch and cover your head with your hands

 If you're in a mobile home: